Data Centers in Nashik

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Nashik itself, enabling access to 0 cloud regions locally.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, through private network links to the rich interconnection ecosystem in Mumbai.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Nashik, as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are achieved via dedicated circuits to carrier hotels and cloud exchanges in nearby Mumbai.

-Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
-Most network peering is conducted privately between carriers or managed through IXPs located in Mumbai, which serves as the primary hub for Western India.
+Internet Exchange Points (IXPs): Public peering is not a feature of this market.
+Most network peering is handled privately or through network fabrics extending from the primary IXPs located in Mumbai.

 Power Analysis